roy-harmon/RosieLIS/Rosie_Serial_LIS/Readme.md

 ## Usage

+The program runs as a Windows service under a Local System account.
+After installation, the service should automatically start on boot.

 While it can be configured for several modes of operation, the typical usage is as follows:
 * The analyzer polls the computer for pending test requests.
 * Pending test requests are pulled from a database (specified in the config file) and sent to the analyzer.